 - Make sure they know alternative names for their allergens.

 - Reinforce the idea that their food allergy is nothing to be ashamed of.

 Thanks to the Food Allergen Labeling and Consumer Protection Act of 2004, companies have to declare if their products contain one of the eight major food allergen groups: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soybeans.
 These eight groups account for more than 90 percent of all food allergies.
 You can teach your child to look for the statement on the label, “This product may contain” any of the above eight foods.

 However, more than 160 foods can cause allergic reactions, and alternative names for ingredients make labels difficult to understand.

 Find a list of ingredients that may indicate the presence of major food allergens, including soy and milk, from Kids with Food Allergies, a division of the Allergy and Asthma Foundation of America.

-Remind your child his food allergy is nothing to be ashamed of—it just means he has to be more careful about what he eats.
-He should not feel ashamed to tell an adult or even another child about his allergy.
-If it helps keep him and safe and well, it’s important—and it’s important he knows that.
+Remind your child his or her food allergy is nothing to be ashamed of—it just means they have to be more careful about what they eat.
+They should not feel ashamed to tell an adult or even another child about their allergy.